I drive people to their destinations as I drive towards my destiny.

 Chatham’s Michigan street cred consists of three intersections within ¼ mile of Loop-bound entrances to the Dan Ryan Expressway and two of them are that close to Red Line “L” stops.

 Sometimes, I begin my city morning peak hour trips with Roseland and Pullman area pickups.
 It’s typically Michigan Ave and 111th and 115th Streets that play a part when that happens.

 Michigan Avenue is a boulevard from its north point that leads to both the inner and outer Lake Shore Drives, going south to Cermak Road.
 This represents less than four miles of its approximate 12-mile length.
 However, it’s here where it puts the bull in boulevard.

 It provides a fairly quick drive compared to other north/south streets over the same distance.
-The most synchronized traffic lights anywhere in the city contributes to its good traffic flow, particularly on the Mag Mile.
+The most synchronized traffic lights anywhere in the city contribute to its good traffic flow, particularly on the Mag Mile.
 As a result, it’s an uber-efficient ride for people to get a Lyft to their destinations “via” a rideshare car. (puns intended)

 The mighty Michigan boulevard runs through three of Chicago’s ten best rideshare driving locations:

 The “Mag Mile” resides here.
-The icons and shopping scene along the boulevard gives rise to its name.
-The mile itself is a tourist draw, a commercial district and a distinct Chicago neighborhood all in one.
+The icons and shopping scene along the boulevard give rise to its name.
+The mile itself is a tourist draw, a commercial district, and a distinct Chicago neighborhood all in one.
 Icons that double as good sources of trips are here.
 The Water Tower and 875 N Michigan Ave, formerly known as the John Hancock Center (cover picture) come to mind.
 Apple, Bloomingdales, and Michael Jordan’s Restaurant also stamp their brands upon this street.

 The Intercontinental, Omni, and Westin hotels each have afforded me multiple trips.
 I have completed many trips to/from at least 10 additional hotel properties on the mile or within a block of its magnificence.
 The mile is magnificent for business.